 Physical therapy is also necessary in order to strengthen the knee muscles and regain knee stability.

 If after conservative treatment, you still have knee pain, instability or a sensation of knee stiffness, surgery is recommended.
-With a surgical procedure torn menisci can sometimes be repaired, especially in young adults and children.
+With a surgical procedure, torn menisci can sometimes be repaired, especially in young adults and children.
 If the torn menisci can’t be repaired, it is surgically trimmed.

-The most advanced sports injury clinic, pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach to manage your knee pain.
-We are using the most effective pain management options including Platelet Rich Plasma (PRP) and Corticosteroid Injections and utilizing the latest technologies available in USA.
+The most advanced sports injury clinic, pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer a unique, individualized approach to manage your knee pain.
+We are using the most effective pain management options including Platelet Rich Plasma (PRP) and Corticosteroid Injections and utilizing the latest technologies available in the USA.